openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Validation of the Response URI

 The Wallet MUST ensure the data in the Authorization Response cannot leak through Response URIs.
 When using pre-registered Response URIs, the Wallet MUST comply with best practices for redirect URI validation as defined in [@I-D.ietf-oauth-security-topics].
-The Wallet MAY also rely on a Client Identifier scheme in conjunction with Client Authentication and integrity protection of the request to establish trust in the Response URI provided by a certain Verifier.
+The Wallet MAY also rely on a Client Identifier Scheme in conjunction with Client Authentication and integrity protection of the request to establish trust in the Response URI provided by a certain Verifier.

 ### Protection of the Response URI